Revel Blog | Revel Systems | December 3, 2021 |

 Industries that will get the most use from OTB are those where product specifications change regularly, but the classifications and subclassifications of said products remain the same.
 It’s also useful for highly seasonal businesses, where merchants need to purchase the correct amount of inventory and gradually taper down to a pre-defined endpoint.

-Finally, open to buy planning is not designed for the staple items that are sold day-in and day-out.
-Your most popular items, such as cans of soda or smaller accessories, are best suited to follow an automatic replenishment program.
+Finally, OTB planning is not designed for the staple items that are sold day-in and day-out.
+Your most popular items, such as cans of soda or smaller accessories, are best suited to follow an automatic replenishment program as part of your inventory system.

 This is especially the case for those items that constantly sell throughout the year without any real spikes and troughs in sales numbers.

-Use the open to buy formula to create forecasts for your OTB plan.
+Use the open to buy formula to create forecasts for your open to buy plan.
 Remember, the values plugged into the formula are not hard numbers.
 They are projections.
 For this reason, OTB will never be 100% accurate.

-The core formula for OTB is as follows:
+The core formula for open to buy is as follows:

 Planned Sales + Planned Markdowns + Planned Ending Inventory – Planned Starting Inventory = Open to Buy

 Before creating your OTB plan, it’s important to understand the definitions of each aspect of the formula.
-Properly understanding each component will enable you to create more thorough and realistic OTB management plans.
+Properly understanding each component will enable you to create more thorough and realistic OTB inventory control plans.
 Here’s a quick glossary of the above terms:

 Company A sells handicrafts, and they have calculated that they have $25,000 in inventory at the beginning of the month.